-Today’s Wonder of the Day was inspired by brenna from , . brenna Wonders, “what is art” Thanks for WONDERing with us, brenna!
+Today’s Wonder of the Day was inspired by brenna. brenna Wonders, “what is art” Thanks for WONDERing with us, brenna!

-Can you remember the first time you grabbed some scrap paper and crayons and decided to make a special picture for a friend or family member?
+Can you remember the first time you made art?
+Maybe you used some scrap paper and crayons.
+Or maybe it was markers, colored pencils, or paint.
+You probably made a special picture for a friend or family member.
 Even if you don’t remember it, we bet the recipient sure does!

-Art is something that we seem to know when we see it…or hear it…or experience it.
-Yet, many of us have probably never given much thought to how to define art.
+Have you ever thought about how broad the term “art” really is?
+It’s something that people seem to know when they see it…or hear it…or experience it.
+Yet, many have probably never given much thought to how to define art.

-Some things are easy to identify as art, such as paintings, drawings, and sculptures.
-But art also encompasses many other forms of expression, including music, drama, food, and writing.
-It also includes things like the design of buildings (architecture) and even everyday objects, from coffee cups to tennis shoes.
+Some things are easy to identify as art.
+Paintings, drawings, and sculptures are a few that come to mind.
+But art also includes many other forms of expression.
+Art can be music, drama, and writing.
+It can also include the design of buildings (architecture).
+Even common objects, from coffee cups to tennis shoes, can be art.

-Although it can be hard to pin down precisely, art at its most basic level consists of two things: form and content.
-Form includes the principles and elements of design and art, along with any physical materials used in the process of creation.
+Art’s definition can be hard to pin down.
+At its most basic level, art has two things: form and content.
+Form includes the principles and elements of design and art.
+It’s also any materials used in art’s creation.

+For some people, making art is the reason they get out of bed in the morning.
 Others may think that art doesn’t matter, but that’s far from true.
 We doubt you’d want to live in a world without art.
-From cool-looking sneakers to incredible graphics in video games, art makes our lives immeasurably better in ways we often don’t think about!
+From cool-looking sneakers to awesome graphics in video games, art makes life better in ways many don’t think about!